Privacy Policy

 Please see children’s privacy policy.

 This is an objection that prevents an individual's personal confidential information from being shared outside of their general practice except when it is being used for the purposes of direct care, or in particular circumstances required by law, such as a public health emergency like an outbreak of a pandemic disease.
-If you wish to apply a Type 1 Opt Out to their record they should make their wishes know to the practice manager.
+It applies at organisational level and you can opt-out at any time.
+Opting out will mean that no further extractions will be taken from your medical record.

 On this web page you will: